backofthecup/HealthKitSample/README.md

 ## Examples

-This example tracks only 3 measurements: BodyMass, BloodGlucose & Step count

-To add more measures modify the following lines according in `MasterViewController viewDidLoad`:
+To add more measurements, modify the following lines according in `MasterViewController viewDidLoad`:

 ````
 // create quantity types we care about